-Apply or nominate by October 23, 2020!
-As part of the 2020 UN Global Compact SDG Pioneers program, the Global Compact Network USA (GCNUSA) is searching for professionals who are committed to advancing the UN Sustainable Development Goals.
+Apply or nominate by January 14, 2022!
+As part of the 2022 UN Global Compact SDG Pioneers program, UN Global Compact Network USA is searching for professionals to recognize who are committed to advancing the UN Sustainable Development Goals.

 Through their own company or by mobilizing other businesses, SDG Pioneers help advance one or more of the Sustainable Development Goals while also contributing to business success.

-The GCNUSA will award the 2020 Global Compact Network USA SDG Pioneer at the local level.
-The selected individual will then have the opportunity to participate in the final search of global SDG Pioneers to be recognized during the 2020 UN General Assembly in September in New York.
+UN Global Compact Network USA will award the 2022 Global Compact Network USA SDG Pioneer at the local level.
+The selected individual will then have the opportunity to participate in the final search of global SDG Pioneers to be recognized during the 2022 UN General Assembly in September in New York.